kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 ### Monitoring configuration status

 - A way to query/monitor the config in-use on a given node.
-Today this is possible via the configz endpoint, but there are a number of other potential solutions, e.g. exposing live config via Prometheus.
+Today this is possible via the configz endpoint, but this is just for debugging, not production use.
+There are a number of other potential solutions, e.g. exposing live config via Prometheus.
-- Once the Kubelet tracks restarts to detect bad configuration, it would be useful to report, e.g. via `NodeStatus`, that the Kubelet thinks it is in a bad configuration state.

 ### Orchestration
 - A specific orchestration solution for rolling out kubelet configuration.
 There are several factors to think about, including these general rollout considerations: